Intuer/JetLag/README.md

 ######Commit emojis and their meaning:
 - :bug: Commit regarding bug.
 Should be fulfilled with rest of message, eg. *fixed* or *removed*.
   - :bug: Fixed bug in Yolo, method swag()
-- :hammer_and_wrench: Commit regarding feature.
+- :hammer: Commit regarding feature.
 Should be be used together with text message.
-  - :hammer_and_wrench: Added feature of swag control in Swag
+  - :hammer: Added feature of swag control in Swag
 - :book: Commit regarding documentation of code.
 Should be specified where.
   - :book: Documentation added in Yolo